 3) You stop thinking of each other as a unit.

 Marriage is all about teamwork and equal partnership.
 If you consistently find yourself thinking in terms of “I” instead of “we,” that could be an indicator that you and your spouse are drifting apart.

 4) Your spouse stops feeling like a safe space.

 When you have a bad day or experience some troubling news, who do you go to?
 When something wonderful happens, do you tell your spouse first?
 Do you want to start conversations with them without something prompting one?
 These could all be good indicators of whether or not a divorce is a reasonable option.
 Your partner should be the first person you go to when you experience good news or bad news.
 They should be someone you want to talk about everything with –even the mundane topics.
 If you find yourself constantly turning elsewhere for comfort or joy, it might be a good opportunity to ask yourself why.

 Whether it’s infidelity or other significant issues, if your marriage seems to have hit a roadblock, you may have to ask yourself if you can get past it.
 If you don’t feel like you can forgive your spouse or stay married to someone who has wronged you, it’s likely that the marriage won’t be able to survive.

 Divorce is a complicated process and it’s a decision that naturally comes after much deliberation.
 However, if several items on this list feel relevant to your life and you find yourself in need of a divorce, Shah & Kishore can help.
-We are dedicated to helping our clients achieve a smooth and peaceful separation.
+Our Maryland divorce lawyers are dedicated to helping our clients achieve a smooth and peaceful separation.